joagre/ratatoskr/ideas/r.md

     private graffiti

     this(colors) {
-        this(colors: colors, graffiti: "Killroy was here")
+        this(colors: colors, graffiti: "Kilroy was here")
     }

     public fn next() {